rinaldilucas/rinaldilucas/README.md

 ## ☕ Donations

 If you feel that this repository helped you in any way, feel free to buy me a coffee!
-It helps me a lot to continue developing open source codes.
+It helps me a lot to continue developing open-source codes.

 -   Metamask (USDT):